 - A week-long, inquiry-based learning orientation that exposes students to the scientific process and fundamental concepts and skills.

-- An eight-week independent research experience where students will take primary responsibility for their project, while under their Research Mentor’s guidance and resources.
+- A seven-week independent research experience where students will take primary responsibility for their project, while under their Research Mentor’s guidance and resources.

 - A weekly professional development seminar where students engage with professionals to learn about graduate school and careers.